Ruslan Berdenov: Assassination attempt

 On 21 April 2025, at around 20:30 local time, Berdenov was shot three times near the Shymkent city administration building and taken to hospital, where he was preliminarily diagnosed with gunshot wounds to the right thigh and shoulder.
 The suspect was identified as Zhienbai Ernar Zhienbayuly (born 1995), a specialist at TOO "Turgyn Uy Shymkent" under the city akimat.

+On 20 August 2025, the court found Zhienbai guilty of attempted murder and sentenced him to nine years in prison.
+In August 2025, Berdenov resigned as the Deputy Äkim of Shymkent.

+Since 1 October 2025, he has been the Chairman of the Management Board of JSC "Almaty City Development Center".